umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 * All Document Types, Templates, Stylesheets, etc, are in the backoffice

 :::note
-Umbraco Identity (Umbraco ID) is the single sign-on (SSO) feature across all Umbraco Cloud services.
+Umbraco Identity (Umbraco ID) is the Single Sign-On (SSO) feature across all Umbraco Cloud services.

 It is required to access any project pages as well as backoffices.